 The same survey asked children aged 8-14 “Is it my parent’s responsibility to pay for my college education?”
 69% said yes.
 Do you agree with that?
 Does your student’s answer match your answer?
 What happens if you get the college acceptance letter and you find out the answer is different between parent and child?
 What happens then?

 ‘Train up a child in the way he should go; even when he is old he will not depart from it.”
 Proverbs 22:6 ESV

 As you’ve probably figured out, I’m in favor of discussing this in your family.
 This does not mean sitting your kindergartner down and having a talk with charts and graphs about state school vs. private school colleges.
-This DOES mean talking about this as a family over a number of years.
+This DOES mean talking about higher education costs as a family over a number of years.
 Help your child understand your family’s position on how to approach college costs.

 Remember, this is a big decision and one that likely affects the whole family.
 Help put all family members in a better position to understand the challenges so you can face them together.
 Make a time to get started and have the first talk about this.
-After the first one, do something fun to relieve the awkwardness.
+After the first time you broach the subject, do something fun to relieve the awkwardness.